ankitkuntal18/virtual-lab/pedagogy/README.md

 <a name="LO"></a>
 #### 2. Learning Objectives and Cognitive Level

-Learning Objective:
+Learning Objective And Cognitive Level:
-To perform the task of addition in less time
+To perform the task of addition of two binary number in less time.
-The usage of two half adder
+The usage of AND, OR and X-OR gates.
-Use of different formulas</br>

-Cognitive Level:
-The use of correct adder
-Working of logic gates
-Calculation understanding
+How to calculate carry generate before addition.</br>

 <br/>